EIHW/OnlinePersonalisationDMAR/README.md

 >Laput, G. and Harrison, C., 2019, May.
 Sensing fine-grained hand activity with smartwatches.
 In Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems (pp. 1-13).

-Reproduction:

-For the first phase, the following files are relevant:
-- `get_model.py`
-- `load_data.py`
-- `run_experiment.py`

-For the second phase the following files are used:
-- `extract_features.py`
-- `online_learning_experiment.py`
-- `trigger_online_experiments.sh`

-The code in this repository is divided into the two datasets used for experiments:

 **pamap2**